Thatguy560/MarsRover/README.md

 I want to be able to move the NASA rover
 ```
 ```
 In order to traverse the surrounding terrain
 As a user
 I want to be able to turn the rover left and right
 ```
 ```
-In order to move safely within the plateau
+In order to move within the plateau
 As a user
 I want to have plateau border limits
 ```